 How much lye do you need for your soap?
 Try our lye calculator.

 NOTE: This item requires you to agree to the Hazardous Materials Waiver*.
 This waiver will be provided electronically when adding the item to your cart.

 * Click here to read the Hazardous Materials Waiver.

 Flashpoint: This item will ship Ground Only regardless of the shipping method you choose at checkout.
 It cannot be shipped outside the lower 48 U.S. states or USPS.

 Reply from Bramble BerryHi Kristi!
 I'm sorry this product wasn't your favorite.
+We like using the flakes because they're easy to measure and there is less chance of them poofing up in the air when you measure it out.
 In our tests and recipes, we've found it dissolves fully.
 However, because the milk is typically frozen when you're adding the lye, it can take a little longer to incorporate it, as seen in this Goat Milk Soap Tutorial.
 I'll be emailing you personally to talk about this!

 Reply from Bramble Berry

 Hi Destiny!
 To use this product, measure out how much lye you need.
 In a separate heat-resistant glass container, measure out how much distilled water you need.
 If you need to find out how much lye to add to your recipe, check out our Lye Calculator.
 Then, slowly add the lye to the water and stir until all the flakes are dissolved.
 You can see the process in this How to Make Cold Process Soap: Lye Safety and Ingredients video.
 I'll be emailing you personally to help out!